mF2C/LifecycleManagement/README.md

 sudo docker run -p 46000:46000 lm-app
 ```

-Read next section to see how to properly start the component.
+<p style="color:red; font-weight: bold">NOTE: Read next section to see how to properly start the component.</p>

 -----------------------